TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
          Enabling this option together with
          :php:`$GLOBALS['TYPO3_CONF_VARS']['FE']['compressionLevel']` in the Install Tool
-         delivers Frontend JavaScript files referenced in :ts:`page.includeJS` and the like using GZIP compression.
-Does not work on files, which are referenced in :ts:`page.headerData`.
+         delivers Frontend JavaScript files referenced in :typoscript:`page.includeJS` and the like using GZIP compression.
+Does not work on files, which are referenced in :typoscript:`page.headerData`.

          This can significantly reduce file sizes of linked JavaScript files and thus decrease loading times.